-IT IS HELD THAT the claimant did not have reasonable assurance of returning to the same or similar employment with an educational institution in the next academic year within the meaning of Md.
+IT IS HELD THAT the claimant has reasonable assurance of returning to the same or similar employment with an educational institution in the next academic year within the meaning of Md.
 Code Ann., Labor & Emp.
 Article, Section 8-909.
-The claimant is not precluded from receiving benefits under Section 8-909, from the week beginning May 11, 2014 through the week ending August 30, 2014,, provided that the claimant meets the other eligibility requirements of the Maryland Unemployment Insurance Law.
-The claimant may contact Claimant Information Service concerning the other eligibility requirements of the law at ui@dllr.state.md.us or call 410-949-0022 from the Baltimore region, or 1-800-827-4839 from outside the Baltimore area.
-Deaf claimants with TTY may contact Client Information Service at 410-767-2727, or outside the Baltimore area at 1-800-827-4400.
+The claimant is disqualified from receiving unemployment insurance benefits based upon employment with this employer from the week beginning June 15, 2014 through July 12, 2014.
+The claimant will then be eligible for benefits so long as all other eligibility requirements are met.
+The claimant may contact Claimant Information Service concerning the other eligibility requirements of the law at ui@dllr.state.md.us, or call 410-949-0022 from the Baltimore region or 1-800-827-4839 from outside the Baltimore area at 1-800-827-4400.